AzizZayed/portfolio/content/about.md

  Check out my [resume](/home/Abd-El-Aziz_Zayed.pdf) for more details.

-Outside of research and work, I’m love learning and building things (*i.e.* the engineering degree 🙂).
+Outside of research and work, I love learning and building things (*i.e.* the engineering degree 🙂).
 Feel free to explore my [blog](/blog) and [projects](/projects) to see what I’ve been working on.
 I also enjoy diving into topics on religion and philosophy, as well as spending time exploring the beauty of nature.